 You will need to repeat these meetings two or three times per day in 10-minute sessions for at least three days.
 This will give both pets time to settle and get used to being in close proximity.

 As these meetings progress and both pets show a calm and relaxed manner, you can start to give your dog a longer leash.
 This will allow him a little more freedom to move around but still have him under control in case he tries to chase the cat.

 If these meetings have been going well and both pets seem relaxed together, you can now attempt a physical meeting.
 This should be done in a room where your cat can leave whenever it wishes.
 Do not shut the door as this may make your cat feel trapped.

 If your cat has not lived with a dog before, expect one of two reactions: keeping a big distance or growling and hissing.
-Cats are a prey animal and meeting a dog is not a normal part of their routine.
+Cats naturally prefer to be solitary animals and meeting a dog is not a normal part of their routine.
 Don’t be put off by this.
 Simply allow your cat the space it needs and try again later.

 Your cat will eventually decide to come a little closer to investigate.
 If your dog gets up from his sit position, gently correct him and get him back into a sit.
 Do not let him greet the cat in this manner.
 He must be calm and gentle.

 If he is excited, whining or playfully barking, remove him from the room and give him some time to calm down.
 A few repetitions of this will teach him that he cannot meet the cat when he behaves in that manner.